goauthentik/authentik/website/docs/sources/general.md

 slug: general
 ---

 Sources allow you to connect authentik to an external user directory.
-They can also be used for social logins, using external providers such as Facebook, Twitter, etc.
+Sources can also be used with social login providers such as Facebook, Twitter, or GitHub.

 ### Add Sources to Default Login Page